Satharus/satharus.me/_posts/2023-06-30-shield_yourself_online_security_tips.md

 {: style="text-align:center"}
 ![](/assets/images/shield-yourself-online-security-tips/2fa.png)

-Combine two or more of those and you have got a pretty functional 2FA system.
+Combine two or more of those and you have got a pretty functional MFA system.

 ### Example
 - You login with your password (something you know) and get an SMS with a code on your phone (something you have) used to verify that this is you logging in